thehyve/delphyne/docs/delphyne_template.rst

 files at this location, except for the provided samples, will be automatically ignored by git, so that any confidential information is not accidentally shared.

-**1. General ETL configuration**
+**1. Configure the general ETL execution**

 Copy and rename ``config-sample.yml`` to any desired file name;
 you can have as many configuration files as needed for different ETL execution scenarios.

 Make sure to fill in the ``database`` and ``schema_translate_map`` sections.
 If available, also specify the location of the (synthetic) source data (``source_data_folder`` section);
 this can be anywhere inside or outside the repository.
-     Other configuration options can be left to their default values.
+Other configuration options can be left to their default values for the moment.

-**2. Source data configuration** (optional)
+**2. Configure source data** (optional)

 You only need to perform this step if you are reading source data from file.

 Copy and rename ``source_config-sample.yml`` to ``source-config.yml``.
 The configuration allows you to specify the correct delimiters and data types for individual source data files.

-**3. Logging configuration**
+**3. Configure logging**

 Copy and rename ``logging-sample.yml`` to ``logging.yml``.
 By default, logging will be provided at the INFO level.

 ETL setup
 ^^^^^^^^^

 **4. Customize the target CDM model**

-     Follow the instructions in XXX to create a custom CDM model for your ETL.
+Follow the instructions in :ref:`cdm:Defining the CDM` to define a (custom) CDM model for your ETL.
+Available out-of-the-box CDM versions are listed in :ref:`index:Supported CDM versions`.

+All standard vocabulary tables, and source to concept map tables (see :ref:`stcm:Source to concept map`), are associate by default to the "vocabulary" schema, while other tables (including custom ones) can be associated to the "cdm" or other schemas (the exact names are defined in the general configuration's ``schema_translate_map`` option, see `configuration section <TODO>`_).

+We recommend to not mix up this basic schema subdivision.

-**5. Load the standard vocabularies**
+**5. Load the standard OMOP vocabularies**

-     Follow the instructions in XXX to obtain the standard OMOP vocabularies required by your project and load them to the database.
+Follow the instructions in :ref:`standard_vocab:Standard vocabularies` to obtain the standard OMOP vocabularies required by your project and load them to the database.
-     You can repeat the procedure at any stage of ETL development (provided you first drop the vocabulary schema manually).
+This is an expensive operation that should be repeated as few times as possible.

+**6. Load custom vocabularies** (optional)

+See instructions in :ref:`custom_vocab:Custom vocabularies`.

 ETL development
 ^^^^^^^^^^^^^^^

-The following steps can be executed in any desired order.

-Should you need more information to troubleshoot errors, specify a different logging level in ``logging.yml`` (see the `configuration section <TODO>`_ for more information).
+Should you need more information to troubleshoot errors, specify a more informative logging level in ``logging.yml`` (see the `configuration section <TODO>`_).

-**6. Writing the transformation scripts**
+**7. Write source data transformations**

+Create your transformation scripts inside ``transformation/`` (for Python) or ``sql/`` (for SQL) folder, then add them to the Wrapper's run method to have them executed during an ETL run.

 Transformations from source data to the target CDM can be implemented in one of several different styles;
-     the specific choice depends
+see :ref:`transformations:Transformations`.

+**7.1.
+Write transformations in Python**

-6.1.
-General structure
+- General structure (imports etc)

-     (python / sql) - any general purpose function can be added to util/

-6.2.
-Obtaining the source data

-     See :ref:`index:Supported DBMSs`.

-   Specify the execution order of transformations in the wrapper run() method
+- To extract source data inside a transformation, see :ref:`source_data:Source data`
+- To map values from the source data to standard OMOP concept_ids, see :ref:`semantic_mapping:Semantic mapping tools`
+- You can place any helper functions required by multiple Python transformations in the ``util/`` folder

+**7.2.
+Write transformations in SQL**

+TBD

-**7. Write tests for the transformations**
+**8. Write tests for the transformations**

-   python / R

-Further development options:

-**8. Load custom vocabularies (optional)**

-**10. Load source to concept mappings (optional)**
+**8.1.
+Write tests in Python**

+(not yet supported)

+**8.2.
+Write tests in R**

+``/src/test/R`` contains a test framework that can be automatically generated by Rabbit in a Hat.
+See `readme.md` in the folder for details on how to build and use the framework.

 ETL info
 ^^^^^^^^
-- Replace the generic ``README.md`` with a project-specific version of ``README-sample.md``
+- Edit ``README.md`` with project-specific information
 - Make sure to regularly update your ETL version in ``main.py`` (``__version__`` is initially set to ``0.1.0``)